 Oonagh E. Fitzgerald was director of international law at CIGI from April 2014 to February 2020.

 In this role, she established and oversaw CIGI’s international law research agenda, which included policy-relevant research on issues of international economic law, environmental law, IP law and innovation, and Indigenous law.

 Bassem Awad is a senior fellow and was previously the deputy director of International Intellectual Property Law and Innovation at CIGI.

 Karima Bawa is a CIGI senior fellow with expertise on the commercialization of university research and development and capacity building in intellectual property strategy for Canadian innovators.
 Prior to joining CIGI, she was the chief legal officer and general counsel for Research In Motion (BlackBerry).

-Myra J. Tawfik is a senior fellow at CIGI and an expert on strategies for capacity building in intellectual property (IP) literacy, IP strategy and cost-effective IP legal services for start-ups and entrepreneurs.
+Myra J. Tawfik is a senior fellow at CIGI and an expert in intellectual property capacity building.